transmissions11/solcurity/README.md

 - `F4` - Can it be combined with another similar function?
 - `F5` - Check behavior for all function arguments when wrong or extreme.
 - `F6` - Checks before effects pattern followed?
 (SWC-107)
-- `F7` - Check for front-running possibilities, such as the approve function (SWC-114)
+- `F7` - Check for front-running possibilities, such as the approve function.
+(SWC-114)
-- `F8` - Avoid insufficient gas griefing (SWC-126)
+- `F8` - Avoid insufficient gas griefing.
+(SWC-126)
 - `F9` - Are the correct modifiers applied, such as `onlyOwner`?
 - `F10` - Return arguments are always assigned?
 - `F11` - Write down and test invariants about state before a function can run correctly.